ToastIT98/Mapping-Monitoring-with-NMAP-Wireshark-Lab/README.md

   using windows 7 OS which is an OS that has reached its end of life and no longer recieves security updates therefore highly vulnerable to attacks.

   I provide further detail and images to my work in the C844-Task 1 file I included.

+  Task 2 is more of a paper then a lab and the task was to describe the vulnerabilities in WLAN and Mobile Device Management in a provided scenario.
+  Then I had to provide a solution to mitigate the vulnerabilities, provide preventative measures and provide a mobile device management solution such as Bring Your Own Device (BYOD) which fell in line the the fake companies needs and limitations.